cahlan/youth-gospel-study-curriculum/weeks/week-1.md

 * What can I learn about how the Savior saves?
 * What is it about the nature of Jesus Christ that makes Him eager to save?
-* How might I need deliverance or saving?
+* How have I, or how might I need deliverance or saving?

 ### Study